Haniehsadri/Haniehsadri/README.md

 # 💫 About Me:
 ‍💻 I am a results-driven Software Developer with 2+ years of professional experience in Agile environments, dedicated to delivering robust software solutions with seamless user experiences.

-Throughout my career, I have excelled in working across the entire software development lifecycle (SDLC), leveraging my expertise in Java, Python, C#, JavaScript, and REST APIs.
+Throughout my career, I have excelled in working across the entire software development lifecycle (SDLC), leveraging my expertise in Java, Python,C++.
 With a solid foundation in object-oriented programming (OOP), design patterns, best practices, algorithms, and data structures, I bring a comprehensive skill set to every project.

 In addition to my technical proficiency, I possess excellent communication and teamwork skills that have proven instrumental in driving successful software development initiatives.
 I actively engage with stakeholders, diligently gather requirements, and foster clear and concise communication within cross-functional teams.
 By championing effective collaboration and open communication, I enable teams to deliver high-quality software solutions on time.

-Motivated by a passion for continuous growth and innovation, I actively seek new opportunities and collaborations that challenge me professionally and contribute to my personal development.
-If you are looking for a dedicated and adaptable Software Developer who thrives in dynamic environments and values effective teamwork, I would love to connect.
-Please feel free to reach out to me for exciting job opportunities and potential collaborations.

-<br>🔭  I’m currently working as a Software Engineer at Huawei Technologies Canada Co., Ltd. I also have previous working experience in developing full-stack software solutions at Island Health..<br>🌱 I’m continuously learning new frameworks, technologies, and best practices in software development.<br>👯 I’m looking for software developer and software engineer opportunities.<br>💬 Ask me everything software development-related, and I'll be happy to help you out.
-I love talking about this.<br>😄 Pronouns: She/Her
+<br>🔭  I’m currently working as a Software Engineer at Huawei Technologies Canada Co., Ltd. I also have previous working experience in developing full-stack software solutions at Island Health..<br>🌱 I’m continuously learning new frameworks, technologies, and best practices in software development.<br>

 ## 🌐 Socials: